Safe & secure online shopping 24/7. Easy online quote: GET A QUOTE NOW

 Here are the main methods to control Medfly:-

 These are non-organic and I believe there are only three commercial insecticides registered for use in Western Australia.
-Unfortunately for economic reasons commercial fruit is sprayed routinely.
+Cover sprays are non-selective pesticides; so for this reason their use is declining and alternative methods being increased - however for highly susceptible crops to be commercially viable, they are still used.

 While we always recommend organic gardening methods, in extreme cases we recognise it may be necessary to use pesticides.
 Hopefully once you have a severe outbreak under control, in future years you can practise less drastic control methods.